-24. Heritage Assets
+25. Heritage Assets

 Heritage assets are assets that are held by the Authority principally for their contribution to knowledge and culture.
 The Authority considers that its heritage assets will have indeterminate lives and a high residual value, therefore it is not appropriate to charge depreciation for the assets.
 Heritage assets are recognised and measured (including the treatment of revaluation gains and losses) in accordance with the Authority's accounting policies on property, plant and equipment.
-Under International Financial Reporting Standards (IFRS) some of the measurement rules for assets can be relaxed in relation to heritage assets as detailed below, largely where it would not be cost effective or feasible to obtain regular valuations of assets.
+Subsequent expenditure on heritage assets is capitalised.
+Under the CIPFA code of practice for local authority accounting some of the measurement rules for assets can be relaxed in relation to heritage assets as detailed below, largely where it would not be cost effective or feasible to obtain regular valuations of assets.
 The Authority's collection of heritage assets are accounted for as follows: